massdriver-cloud/docs/docs/bundles/02-configuration.md

 * **Allowed values**:
     * `"draft-07"`

-### massdriver.yaml.description
+### Bundle Description

-A description of the bundles.
+A description of the bundle.

 * **Type**: `string`
 * **Required**:  &#10003; Yes
 * **Minimum Length**`: >= 10`
 * **Maximum Length**`: <= 1024`

-### massdriver.yaml.ref
+### Bundle Ref

 Link to the bundle source code.

+Note: `ref` is a legacy term in Massdriver and will likely change in the future.

 * **Type**: `string`
 * **Required**:  &#10003; Yes
 * **Format**: uri

-### massdriver.yaml.access
+### Bundle Access

 The access level of the bundle.
-Private will only be available to the organization it is published under.
+Private bundles will only be accessible by the organization it is published under.

 * **Type**: `string`
 * **Required**:  &#10003; Yes